kdave/btrfs-progs/Documentation/btrfs-balance.rst

         GlobalReserve, single: total=512.00MiB, used=0.00B

 Now the used/total ratio is about 94% and we moved about *74G - 68G = 6G* of
-data to the remaining blockgroups, ie. the 6GiB are now free of filesystem structures, and can be reused for new data or metadata block groups.
+data to the remaining block groups, i.e. the 6GiB are now free of filesystem structures, and can be reused for new data or metadata block groups.

 We can do a similar exercise with the metadata block groups, but this should